Here is Your Invitation to be a Unit Commissioner

 Do you have a Servant's Heart?

 I am Steve Myers, one of the Assistant Council Commissioners on the Great Trail Council Commissioner Service Team.
-If you want to skip my story, scroll down to the bottom where I tell you how to become a Unit Commissioner.
-My story however is about a great troop and experience with a stellar lesson learned right in the middle.
-Someone with a servant's heart changed my scouting life!
+My story is about a great troop and experience with a stellar lesson learned right in the middle.
+I love being a commissioner.

 I ended 25 years as Scoutmaster

 In 2017 I attended my last Troop Leader Training (TLT) as a Scoutmaster, completing 25 years with my wonderful troop, Troop One in Akron OH.
-TLT as the scouts abbreviate it, happens twice a year with the same material led by the newly elected Senior Patrol Leader who is the youth leader of the troop.
+TLT as the scouts abbreviate it, happens twice a year with the same material led by the newly elected Senior Patrol Leader, who is the youth leader of the troop.
 The scouts, all with new troop officer positions do not attend only because of the training material, they attend because the process of the new Senior Patrol Leader teaching that material is the first critical step in building the team that will plan and run the troop for the next six months.

 Are the youth in charge?